-- (1) As early as possible in their studies and in consultation with their College adviser and the program adviser, students should prepare a preliminary plan of study that would meet program requirements. - (2) In their third year, students should choose a suitable faculty adviser to supervise the development of their BA essay project. - (3) Students must then submit an application with a Third-Year Statement to the program adviser for approval.
+(1) As early as possible in their studies and in consultation with their College adviser and the Student Affairs Administrator, students should prepare a preliminary plan of study that would meet program requirements.

+(2) In the Autumn Quarter of their fourth year, students should choose a suitable faculty adviser to supervise the development of their BA essay project.

+(3) Students must then submit an application with a Third-Year Statement to the program adviser for approval.
 This statement is a brief proposal for their BA essay that identifies their research topic and includes a list of proposed summer readings that are relevant to the BA essay project.
 The deadline for submission of the Third-Year Statement is Monday of ninth week of Spring Quarter.
-NOTE: Students who plan to study abroad during Spring Quarter of their third year should meet with the program adviser before leaving campus.
+NOTE: Students who plan to study abroad during Spring Quarter of their third year should meet with the Student Affairs Administrator before leaving campus.